UC-ITSC/OCAT-Intern-Template/README.md

   - The Risk Assessment System is a Web-based Application that allows for assessing the risk of offender [recidivism](https://nij.ojp.gov/topics/corrections/recidivism).
 By assessing the likelihood that an offender might commit another offense, the system helps officers determine how best to help the offender moving forward.
 In ORAS, we do this by automatically generating caseplans, reports, and maintaining the full timeline of an offender's record while they exist in the system.
 This process was developed based on research performed by the UC Corrections Institute (UCCI) and has been proven to reduce the recidivism of offenders over time.

 - The OCAT Internship Project
   - Through OCAT, you will have the opportunity to explore a core piece of ORAS by building an interface for both creating assessments and monitoring assessments previously performed by users.
 Your ITSC mentors will guide you through this process, but we highly suggest that you make frequent use of your OCAT internship peers.
 To be clear, we do not want you copying code or handing out answers to other interns.
 However, this is a collaborative process, and asking questions when you're confused is an important part of learning!
-On the flipside of that, teaching someone else or helping them through a problem is the best way to further cement that knowledge in your own mind.
+On the flip-side of that, teaching someone else or helping them through a problem is the best way to further cement that knowledge in your own mind.
 So ask questions when you're stuck and help point your fellow teammates in the right direction!
 Good luck!

 ## ITSC Guidelines